HICHAM-CODES/ai4food-metabolic-phenotyping/README.md

 ## Research Question
-Can we identify distinct metabolic profiles in individuals with obesity by integrating wearable signals, continuous glucose monitoring, sleep data, nutritional intake, and microbiome diversity — and can sleep-derived features predict metabolic outcomes such as glucose regulation and thermoregulation?
+Can we identify distinct metabolic profiles in individuals with obesity by integrating wearable signals, continuous glucose monitoring, sleep data, nutritional intake, and microbiome diversity; And can sleep-derived features predict metabolic outcomes such as glucose regulation and thermoregulation?